USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/color.md

   - title: "Contrast"
     level: 4
     content: |
           Contrast (between a data element and the background of a chart, and/or between different data elements) is essential in maintaining accessible visualizations.
 Ways to ensure that include using a dark border around elements whose color is too light to have sufficient contrast with the background or other elements, and using palettes that prioritize high contrast between neighboring colors.
-  - title: "Color-blindness"
-    level: 4
-    content: |
-       The sequential palettes presented in this section have been calibrated to account for the most common types of color-blindness; however, you can test existing or new color combinations using tools like the WebAIM Contrast Checker.
+You can test existing or new color combinations using tools like the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/).
   - title: "Additional Encodings (Beyond Color)"
     level: 4
     content: |